 Module credits 15.00

 NQF Level 08

 Prerequisites MIE 780

 Contact time 1 lecture per week

-Language of tuition Module is presented in English

-Department Economics

-Period of presentation Semester 2

 As a follow-on to the first semester of microeconomics MIE 780, this module will enable the students to analyse relevant real-world situations by means of formal models which have become standard in Economic Theory.
 To this end, newsworthy economic events, e.g., bail-out decisions, speculative attacks etc., will be discussed.
 The theoretical focus of this module will be on concepts from general equilibrium theory, game theory, and information economics.